 - USPAP (Uniform standards of professional appraisal practice).

-- AICPA SSVS No 1 (Statement on standards for valuation services).
+- AICPA SSVS No 1 (Statement on standards for valuation services) now VS Section 100.

 - IVS (International valuation standards).

 These standards are pretty detailed and cover the accepted valuation methodology, ethical rules of conduct, formats for reporting the valuation results, and just about everything else.
 But the frameworks the standards define are quite flexible.
 For example, things like the purpose of business appraisal and intended audience can make quite a difference to what the finished valuation report looks like.

 A brief description may suffice for the business owners with deep understanding of the company’s fundamentals.
 However, it will likely not work if you put the valuation report in front of an outside investor or business buyer.